 5. Dating and relationships

 When it comes to dating and relationships, there is a lot to know.
 Probably more than you even know yourself.
 There are some great relationship advice books out there that can help your teen navigate these turbulent waters.
-While you should definitely talk with your kid about dating, directing them to other resources is also a good idea.
+While you should talk with your kid about dating, directing them to other resources is also good.

 6. Getting behind the wheel